 CONCLUSIONS

 In this paper, we provided an overview of all technical enablers to integrate 5G-based delivery including 5G Media Streaming and 5G Broadcast into DVB-I based services.
-The designs are well-aligned with modern service discovery and delivery systems.
-Seemingly all functionalities are in place and more variants to support different scenarios and use cases are expected to come, leveraging existing reference tools in 5G-MAG and DVB.
+The designs are aligned well with modern service discovery and delivery systems.
+Seemingly, all functionalities are in place and more variants to support different scenarios and use cases are expected in due course, leveraging existing reference tools in 5G-MAG and DVB.
+First trials show the feasibility and benefits of the integration of 5G with DVB-I, explaining how DVB-I and 5G Brpadcast are complementary and synergistic technologies.

-CONCLUSIONS
+ACKNOWLEDGEMENTS

-The authors would like to thanks the colleagues in 3GPP, DVB and 5G-MAG for their continuous support to develop unifying specifications across different ecosystems, in particular Paul Higgs, Daniel Silhavy, Jordi Gimenez, Kurt Krauss, Johann Mika and Klaus Kühnhammer.
-Also special thanks to the colleagues dedicated to have implemented the first proof of concept, in particular Lars Oestreicher, Remo Vogel and Marc Hoffrichter.
+The authors would like to thank the colleagues in 3GPP, DVB and 5G-MAG for their continuous support in developing unifying specifications across different ecosystems, in particular Paul Higgs, Jordi Gimenez, Kurt Krauss, Johann Mika and Klaus Kühnhammer.
+Also special thanks to the colleagues dedicated to have implemented the first proof of concept, in particular Lars Oestreicher and Remo Vogel.

 REFERENCES